mrazomej/phd/src/chapter_04/section_12_properties.md

-the O1, O2, and O3 operators, respectively, demonstrating the expected values of the properties using those strains.](ch4_fig26){#fig:ch4_fig26 short-caption="Dependence of leakiness, saturation, and dynamic range on the operator binding energy and repressor copy number."}
+the O1, O2, and O3 operators, respectively, demonstrating the expected values of the properties using those strains.](ch4_fig26){#fig:ch4_fig26 short-caption="Dependence of leakiness, saturation, and dynamic range on the operator binding energy and repressor copy number"}

 We now consider the two remaining properties, the $[EC_{50}]$ and effective Hill coefficient, which determine the horizontal properties of a system---that is,